 As of March 31, 2015, the tangible book value of IBT would have been approximately \$11,797,000 when calculated in accordance with the terms of the reorganization agreement, which includes an increase in shareholders' equity of \$3,515,000 resulting from conversion of the convertible debt.
 For purposes of projecting tangible book value as of the close of business on the Friday immediately prior to the closing date of the merger, management of IBT estimates that IBT's net income through July 31, 2015 will be approximately \$510,000.
 The amount of projected net income reflects that transaction expenses up to the amount of budgeted transaction expenses (the aggregate amount of which is \$767,200) are not included for purposes of the calculation of tangible book value.
-Management of IBT also expects that the amount of provision for loan losses will not exceed the amounts provided for in the reorganization agreement to meet the "minimum allowance amount," that there will be no increase in shareholders' equity resulting from gains recognized upon the sale of SBA loans in excess of \$162,500 per calendar quarter, and that there will be no increases in shareholders' equity related to the exercise of the options.
+Management of IBT also expects that the amount of provision for loan losses will not exceed the amounts provided for in the reorganization agreement to meet the "minimum allowance amount," that there will be no increase in shareholders' equity resulting from gains recognized upon the sale of SBA loans in excess of \$162,500 per calendar quarter, and that there will be no increases or decreases in shareholders' equity related to the exercise of the options.
 Management of IBT anticipates that the actual amount of transaction expenses will exceed the budgeted transaction expenses and therefore, tangible book value will be reduced by any such excess amount.
-However, based on the foregoing, management of IBT estimates that the tangible book value of IBT, calculated pursuant to the reorganization agreement.
+However, based on the foregoing, management of IBT estimates that the tangible book value of IBT, calculated pursuant to the reorganization agreement, as of the close of business on the Friday prior to the closing date of the merger, will exceed the minimum tangible book value provided for by the reorganization agreement.
 In this event, there will be no downward adjustment to the cash consideration and the tangible book value closing condition will be satisfied.

-If, however, the tangible book value of IBT as of the close of business on the Friday immediately prior to the closing date of the merger is \$11,000,000, which is the lowest amount of tangible book value that satisfies a condition to Veritex' s obligation to consummate the merger, the cash portion of the merger consideration would be reduced by \$551,000, which would result in an adjusted value of the cash consideration of \$3,449,000, or \$1.94 per share (based on 1,777,332 of shares of IBT common stock expected to be exchanged in the merger).
+If, however, the tangible book value of IBT as of the close of business on the Friday immediately prior to the closing date of the merger is \$11,000,000, which is the lowest amount of tangible book value that satisfies a condition to Veritex's obligation to consummate the merger, the cash portion of the merger consideration would be reduced by \$551,000, which would result in an adjusted value of the cash consideration of \$3,449,000, or \$1.94 per share (based on 1,777,332 of shares of IBT common stock expected to be exchanged in the merger).